 Body contouring is serious surgery.
 Doctors will want to know that you’re committed to keeping the weight off.
 If you need multiple areas treated, your surgeon will also likely schedule multiple sessions.
-Typically, plastic surgeons will only treat a couple of areas at once.

 Serious surgery also means serious recovery.
 Expect to be in recovery for as much as six weeks for a single surgery, depending on what you have done.
 If you’re looking at multiple sessions, then you could be in for a long haul.